Skip to content

 Definition

-Lookup Fields produce the magnifying-glass-icon picker in the UI, render as a clickable link to the parent record on display, and expose the relationship via SOQL relationship queries (SELECT Account.Name FROM Opportunity).
-Admins create lookup fields under Setup, Object Manager.
-The lookup field type is the default choice for most cross-object relationships; pick Master-Detail only when the child has no meaning without the parent and you want cascade-delete and shared sharing.
+In the user interface a Lookup Field shows a search picker (the magnifying-glass icon), then renders as a clickable link to the parent record.
+The relationship is queryable in SOQL with dot notation, such as SELECT Account.Name FROM Opportunity.
+Admins create lookup fields under Setup, Object Manager, by adding a field of type Lookup Relationship.
+It is the default choice for cross-object links.
+You pick Master-Detail instead only when the child has no meaning without its parent and you want cascade delete and inherited sharing.

 § 02